top of page

 • Completely redesigned digital engine

-• New analog section with improved tube output loosely based on Baltic3
+• High End analog section with improved tube output loosely based on Baltic3

 • New power transformer and linear power supplies